 - the size and location of the lesions

 There are four types of Kaposi's sarcoma.

-You might not need treatment if your KS is in the early stages.
-You might have radiotherapy if the lesions are large and in very visible areas on the body.
-Or your doctor may suggest freezing the areas with liquid nitrogen or removing them with a small operaition.
+You might not need treatment if your KS is in the early stages, You might have treatment if the lesions are large and in very visible areas of the body.

 Endemic or African KS